 Crowds of people on Nathan Road

-Hong Kong's Wet Love Story
+Hong Kong Wet Love Story

-In masks do not go often, barely caught
+They don't wear masks often, barely caught

 Here it is, the joy of life!

-Muslims here too missing
+There are plenty of Muslims here too

-Many guys have hairs on their heads
+Many guys have hair on their heads

-Gray-haired Chinese
+Gray-haired chinese

 I'd love to know what this cripple writes

-Walking a dog and dog cart
+Walking the dog and dog cart

-Straw hats are still in fashion
+Straw hats are still in vogue

-8 people and all photographers yes
+8 people and all photographers, yes 🙂